How Does a Cat Bib Work

 For example, it may disturb cats during the first days, making them run around like crazy trying to get the bib off by any means.
 They may also trip on it if the cat is wearing a bib that is too big for it.

 Another con of the cat bib is that the effectiveness of the product on mammals and insects is significantly reduced, between 40% and 20%.
+This means that while the bib is effective in alerting birds, smaller prey may not be as easily deterred.

 We should also mention that, though there are no official studies to prove it is bad, it is not recommended by the SPCA.
+Concerns about the bib's impact on a cat's natural hunting instincts and its potential to cause stress in some cats are factors to consider when deciding if this is the right choice for your pet.

 Should my cat use a cat bib?